MarkSFrancis/awesome-csr-api/README.md

 - A `tRPC` client
 - Something that emits static build output to `/dist`

-Luckily, that covers pretty much all the tools you've already been using for CSR.
-You can even use NextJS with a static `export` if you're crazy enough :P
+Most of CSR tools out there today already support both of these things.
+For example, you could use NextJS with [a static `export` configuration](https://nextjs.org/docs/pages/building-your-application/deploying/static-exports), though you'll need to override the output directory from `/out` to `/dist`.

 ## Extending the BE